severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-6.md

 description : "Multimedia Communication"
 ---

-The current information and communication technologies allow for an increasing interaction between different languages.
-Therefore, the need to offer the user personalized paths for accessing and consulting document systems is strong as never before.
+Communication technologies allow for an increasing interaction between different languages.
+The need to offer the user personalized paths for accessing document systems is strong as never before.

-> Thanks to the experience acquired in the provision of ICT services in the field of cultural heritage and scientific research, ClientSide provides the customer with innovative multimedia communication techniques, based on the use of software environments aimed at integrating heterogeneous media and enriching the documentary reality experienced by the user.
+> Thanks to a long experience acquired in the field of cultural heritage and scientific research, we provides the customer with innovative multimedia communication techniques, based on the use of software environments aimed at integrating heterogeneous media and enriching the documentary reality experienced by the user.

 ◉ Augmented Mapping
 ◉ E-Scenography